 · John Ramsey says that he had carried a sleeping JonBenet from the car straight to her bed that night.
 The coroner found something in her stomach “which may represent fragment of pineapple.”
 The party she attended that night had served no pineapple, but police found a bowl of pineapple on the Ramsey’s dinning room table.

 · Upon viewing the body, Patsy exclaimed that she had never before seen the underwear on her daughter’s corpse.
 Detectives later found out that Patsy had recently purchased that pair of underwear at Bloomingdale's in New York for her 12-year-old niece, but that JonBenet begged to have it kept for her, so Patsy kept it for her.
 Prior to the murder, even friends of the family knew of this underwear story.
 If Patsy did recognize the distinctive underwear, and was lying, then she was trying to point the police to the exculpatory evidence, which she knew had been planted.
+(Recovery of such vital evidence occurred despite Boulder's untrustworthy and obstructionist district attorney running interference for the Ramseys, for example, by repeatedly denying search warrant applications and hindering investigators' standard efforts to obtain credit card and telephone records, etc.)

 · Officer Barry Harkopp interviewed next door neighbors and reported that Scott Gibbons saw strange lights and movements coming from the kitchen area around midnight; and neighbor Melody Stanton awoke her husband around midnight after hearing a scream, and he stated he heard “the sound of metal clashing against cement.”
 The Ramseys say they heard none of this.